 - Purchase an indemnity bond: You'll have to purchase an indemnity bond to protect the company and transfer agency in case the stock certificates are redeemed at a later date.
 Every transfer agency charges a different rate, but my transfer agent charged 3% of the value of the stock certificates, and I've read that the rates can range from 1%–5%.

 - Pay a fee to reissue the certificates: Whenever you issue paper stock certificates, you'll pay a fee.
 My transfer agent charges $50 to issue the shares, but every transfer agent and brokerage is different.
 I've seen rates up to $500 to issue stock certificates.

 Once you've provided the information and it's been verified, you'll have new shares issued to you.

 Prevention Tips to Expedite Replacement and Avoid This in the Future

 If you find yourself in this situation, that's rough.
 But there are ways to expedite replacement and also avoid this in the future.

-One of the first things that you can do is make photocopies of any share certificates you own (front and back), and put the copies in known location.
+One of the first things that you can do is make photocopies of any share certificates you own (front and back), and put the copies in a known location.
 You should always store your share certificates in a safe place, like a safe deposit box, but keep the photocopies in your office file cabinet.
 Then, if you lose your shares, you can reference the photocopies to get the process started.
-It’s quicker if you provide the missing share certificate numbers, versus having the transfer company research the loss.
+It's quicker if you provide the missing share certificate numbers, versus having the transfer company research the loss.

 What are your thoughts about owning paper stock certificates?
 Have you ever lost them?